RafayGhafoor/PTCL-Router-API/README.md

 - [ ] Option to change router transmission power.
 - [ ] Improving display for blocked devices.
 - [ ] Exclude android devices from station info and dhcp info.

-# TODO:

-- Writing better documentation.
-- Optimize Regular Expressions.
-- Adding a method to change router password.
-- Option to change frequency 2.4 Ghz or 5 Ghz.
-- Option to change router transmission power.
-- Formatting output.
-- Testing on other routers from the same vendor.

-# Features implementation to be done:

-- [ ] Exclude android devices from station info and dhcp info.
-- [X] Reboot router from script.
 - [ ] Time restriction for user (by specifying or choosing from station info) device mac address or hostname.
 - [ ] Adding URL to block unnecessary use for a website, also time limit for a site usage.
 - [ ] Monitor devices connection info i.e., when they connect to the router and disconnect.
 Also devices uptime of the day.